Free · Open source · macOS

 Open the DMG

-and drag VoiceToText to /Applications.
+Drag VoiceToText to /Applications.
+Takes 5 seconds.

 2. 2